Structural Snag Lists

 A Structural Snag list is significantly different to a basic Snag List.
-The person who carries out a Structural Snag List will be a professionally qualified surveyor, an expert on building regulations standards and will have professional indemnity insurance.
+The Company that carries out a Structural Snag List will be a professional, and expert on building regulations standards and will have professional indemnity insurance.

 It is very important to book a structural snag list when you are advised that the property is completed and ready for snagging.
 The majority of newly completed residential properties have many incomplete, or incorrectly completed works that need rectifying before the purchase is made.
 It really is a case of buyer beware